JeremyAnsel/xwa_ddraw_d3d11/readme.txt

 /softwarecursor to the XWING95.exe or TIE95.exe command line or by running swcursor.bat from xwahacker (http://xwahacker.sf.net).

+Note for TIE95:
+Fix for ISD lasers not working is enabled by default.
+Check ddraw.cfg AutoPatch option if you do not want it.

 Note for X-Wing Alliance:
 By default, the game supports only the following 4:3 resolutions:
 - 640 x 480